• Skip to primary navigation

 • Storing this salad

-We all know that lentils are good for health (read this article about lentils and pulses) and this clever recipe has lentils, veggies and spices all in good proportions to make it delicious and healthy.
+We all know that lentils and pulses are good for health and this clever recipe has lentils, veggies and spices all in good proportions to make it delicious and healthy.

 Coconut: We require grated coconut.
 Fresh or frozen coconut works best.
 I do not recommend using desiccated coconut for this recipe.
 Desiccated coconut works in those recipes (such as this sautéed beetroot) where there is some cooking/steaming involved as this will allow the coconut to "bloom".

-Fresh Coriander: Use only the leaves and not the stems.
-This being a South Indian recipe, you may use curry leaves (finely chopped), however I prefer not to.
+Fresh cilantro: Use only the leaves and not the stems.
+This being a South Indian recipe, you may use curry leaves (finely chopped), however, I prefer not to.

 Making this easy carrot and lentil salad